chantinlongxthrx/GME-get-more-entitlements/README.md

 8. Check if you have "Increased Memory Limit"

 # Credits
-hugeblack - for the app this is based on (getmoreram) Stossy11 - For StosSign.
+hugeblack - for the app this is based on (getmoreram) and i stole his code lol 😂 Stossy11 - For StosSign.
 SideStore - Anisette Data fetching codes are stolen from SideStore